RevPar vs EBITDA – The Business Case for Influencers

-Now for those of you wondering about tracking actual revenue generated for bookings there are various options too we can discuss with you.
-There are several options…
+Now for those of you wondering about tracking actual revenue generated for bookings, there are also various options we can discuss with you…

 Reaching more relevant customers, engaging with them, inspiring them and relating to them is now trackable, so don’t compromise…and no matter whether EBITDA or RevPar are your focus, ultimately both benefit with the right Influencer strategy using Influencers aligned with your property’s brand…

 Want to learn more?
 Ping us a message on the chat on our site.